-We reported the key issues from our audit of the accounts to the Council's Audit Committee on 14 September 2016.
+We reported the key issues from our audit of the accounts to the Council's Audit Committee on 13 September 2017.

-The Council's draft accounts were approved for issue ahead of the national deadline of 30 June 2016.
+The Council's draft accounts were approved for issue ahead of the national deadline of 30 June 2017.
 Both the accounts and the supporting working papers were prepared to a very high standard.

-We did not identify any adjustments requiring amendment to the primary financial statements.
+We agreed an amendment to remove internal recharges from the Comprehensive Income & Expenditure Statement.
+There were no other adjustments to the primary financial statements.
 A small number of amendments were agreed to disclosure notes.

-The Council continues to improve the presentation of its financial statements under the "decluttering" agenda.
-It has also made progress in preparing for the acceleration in the national accounts timetable from 2017/18, with a review of closedown processes and evidence that the 2015/16 accounts were substantially complete by the end of May.
+The Council continues to be proactive in reviewing the presentation of the financial statements under the "decluttering" agenda, and to make good progress in preparing for the acceleration of the national accounts timetable from 2017/18, when draft financial statements will need to be produced by 31 May.